morhys/js-application-design/notes.md

 ** LAMBDA **

 A lambda is a function that is used as data.
 As such, it can be used the same way any other expression can: as a parameter for another function, the return value of a function, or anywhere you might use a literal value.

+	In JavaScript, lambdas are commonly used to:

+	- Perform operations on the other arguments passed in (as demonstrated earlier).

+	- Attach event handlers for DOM interactions.

+	- Pass in a callback function to be executed when the current function is complete.

+	- Wrap existing functions with additional functionality (often used to implement cross-cutting concerns, such as logging).
+A function that adds functionality to another function is called a function decorator.

+	- Take a function that requires multiple parameters, and return a function that requires fewer parameters—for example, by fixing one or more of the parameters to specific values.
+(See “Partial Application and Currying”.)

+	- Return a function from another function.
+For example, you might have a function that takes an argument and returns a curried function that applies that argument in a predetermined calculation.